opendocsg/slw-judgments-backfill/2013_SGHC_47/report.md

  (b) the use of the registered trademark in relation to those goods has caused dilution in an unfair manner of the distinctive character of the registered trademark.

 20     The defendants’ case is that the seized goods were manufactured by the Chinese company in China.
 They did not plead that the said company was a licensee of the plaintiff and indeed it was not.
 The plaintiff did not manufacture its goods in China.
 It follows that the seized goods were not obtained from the plaintiff or its licensee.
-The “exhaustion of rights defence” encapsulated in s 29 TMA (as it was so described in _Pan-West (Pte) Ltd v Grand Bigwin Pte Ltd_ [2003] 4 SLR(R) 755 at [23]) (“ _Pan-West_ ”) which is applicable to parallel imports is therefore not available to the defendants as the seized goods were not parallel imports manufactured with the express or implied consent of the plaintiff.
+The “exhaustion of rights defence” encapsulated in s 29 TMA (as it was so described in _Pan-West (Pte) Ltd v Grand Bigwin Pte Ltd_ <span class="citation">[2003] 4 SLR(R) 755</span> at [23]) (“ _Pan-West_ ”) which is applicable to parallel imports is therefore not available to the defendants as the seized goods were not parallel imports manufactured with the express or implied consent of the plaintiff.

 21     The defendants’ admission of guilt in respect of the amended charges in the criminal proceedings meant that they acknowledged that at least one nozzle and one plunger of the seized goods were not genuine goods of the plaintiff.
 The defence in s 29 TMA only applies where one is dealing with the genuine goods of the trademark proprietor ( _Pan-West_ at [24]).